FUELS & FUEL PROBLEMS

 A brief comparison of fuel

-Aspen – no ethanol, will stay fresh for 5 years, 99% less toxic emissions, prolongs machinery life, a ready mixed 2 stroke version is available
+Aspen – no ethanol, will stay fresh for up to 5 years, 99% less toxic emissions, prolongs machinery life, a ready mixed 2 stroke version is available

 Regular unleaded with fuel stabiliser – protects against the effects of ethanol, keeps fuel fresh for up to 3 years.